heston/lutron-bond/README.md

 This will dump a lot of info in JSON format to stdout about the Bond Bridge.
 Reading this should provide the required IDs.

+## To figure out Tuya connection details

+This bridge communicates with Tuya devices over the local network, requiring no Internet connection.
+Getting the appropriate connection details is somewhat involved, though.

+We depend on [tinytuya](https://github.com/jasonacox/tinytuya) for TuyaCloud support.
+Please see [the TinyTuya Docs](https://github.com/jasonacox/tinytuya#setup-wizard---getting-local-keys) for detailed set up instructions.
+The
+TinyTuya Setup Wizard will provide all of the connection details needed to configure this bridge with your Tuya devices.

+At this time, only support for smart switches is provided.
+As such, only the actions `TurnOn` and `TurnOff` are implemented.

 # Use with Two Lutron Bridges

 Some larger homes may have more than 75 Caseta devices, the limit of what can be paired